Khaled warns against falling prey to “curbing” of construction in settlements - PNN

-Member of the Executive Committee of the Palestine Liberation Organization and member of the Political Bureau of the Democratic Front for the Liberation of Palestine, Tayseer Khalid, on Tuesday warned that the USA administration was exerting pressure on the Israeli government to curb construction in settlements and called on all concerned party not to compete in marketing the administration’s policy towards settlements, both in Jerusalem and the West Bank.
+Tayseer Khalid, a member of the Executive Committee of the Palestine Liberation Organization, a member of the Political Bureau of the Democratic Front for the Liberation of Palestine, warned that the USA administration was exerting pressure on the Israeli government to curb construction in settlements and called on all concerned party not to compete in marketing the administration’s policy towards settlements, both in Jerusalem and the West Bank.

 Khaled added that at the Israeli cabinet meeting on Sunday, Israeli Prime Minister Benjamin Netanyahu referred to the determinants of the Israeli position on settlement construction to conform to that of the US administration when he explained in the opening session of the weekly cabinet meeting that his government will allow construction inside settlements and near its borders.
 Kaled reaffirmed that this formula for the so-called restraining settlement construction is far away from being a natural growth of settlers.